oracle-devrel/oci-pac-opa/oci_terraform/example/README.md

 This is a sample, sanitized TF plan output that can be used to try out the example scenario (along with `oci_vars-pass.rego` and `oci_vars-fail.rego`, depending if you'd like to see a passed or failed validation).
 This isn't useful beyond just allowing you to quickly see this solution at work, as it's been modified (sanitized).

 ## License

-Copyright (c) 2020, Oracle and/or its affiliates.
-All rights reserved.
+Copyright (c) 2021 Oracle and/or its affiliates.

-Licensed under the Universal Permissive License 1.0.
+Licensed under the Universal Permissive License (UPL), Version 1.0.

-See [LICENSE](LICENSE) for more details.
+See [LICENSE](../../LICENSE) for more details.